Gabweare/WHSTechNotes/journal.md

 # December 9, 2024
 Weekly Journal Prompt: Brainrot in my words mean anonying words with little to no meaning.
 I feel that digital media has had a negative impact on my mental being.
 I'm seeing low quality "slop", and amazing storytelling "lore".
-If possible, block all brainrot and maybe you avoid it.
+If possible, block all brainrot and maybe you can avoid it.
+# December 16, 2024
+Weekly Journal Prompt: Yes.